georust/rinex/rinex/README.md

 ## Crate features

-The RINEX library supports all RINEX formats and revisions natively, that includes the CRINEX compression algorithm.
+The RINEx library supports all RINEx formats and revisions natively, that includes the CRINEx compression algorithm.

-We have one crate feature per RINEX format, to either unlock specific methods or Iterators.
-For example, the `obs` feature is related to Observation RINEX format, it unlocks signal combination (which is post processing oriented) and detailed Iterator to iterate GNSS signals.
-Another example would be `meteo` which unlocks `[Rinex::rain_detected]` which is a direct consequence of a specific Iterator.
+We have one crate feature per file format, to either unlock specific methods or Iterators.
+It allows going deeper into one topic.
+For example, the `obs` feature is related to Observation RINEx files and unlocks the signal combination method, which is a post processing method.
+Another example, would be the `meteo` feature which unlocks `[Rinex::rain_detected]` which is a direct exploitation of one of its specific Iterators.

-## RINEX and Gzip compression
+## RINEx and Gzip compression

 The great `flate2` library allows us to support Gzip compression and decompression.
 Compile our library with this option for seamless support (both ways).

 ## QC feature

-The `qc` feature allows:

-* high level file operation like [Merge] that were historically introduced by `TEQc`
+The `qc` feature allows high level operation like [Merge], that were historically introduced by `TEQc`.
-* Post processing report rendition (currenly in HTML)

-It is the root base of our post processing capabilities
+It is the root base of our post processing capabilities.

 ## Navigation feature

-The `nav` feature is tied to the Navigation RINEX format.
+The `nav` feature is tied to the Navigation RINEx format.

-It not only unlocks specific Iteration methods, but also integrates Ephemeris interpretation and related calculations.
-Most importantly, the Kepler solver to navigate from radio messages.
-It is the root base of navigation using RINEX and GNSS in general.
+It not only unlocks specific Iteration methods, but also integrates Ephemeris interpretation and associated calculations, mostly the Kepler solvers that allows navigation from radio messages.
+It is the root base to radio based post processed navigation using RINEx.

 If you're interested in post processed navigation using the RINEX library, you will need to activate this feature.